Skip to main content

 restart_method:command

-If you need the Raspberry Pi 40PIN to control the device, follow the installation instructions from the Klipper tutorial RPi Microcontroller
+• If you need the Raspberry Pi 40PIN to control devices, installation must follow the Klipper tutorial: RPi Microcontroller

 [mcu host]